-Army Officer still waiting for his day in court after filing lawsuit against two Windsor Police Officers
+Army officer still waiting for his day in court after filing lawsuit against two Windsor police officers

-Department leaders said Nazario did not have a visible license plate and did not pull over right away.
-Attorney, Jonathan Arthur said his client drove to a well-lit gas station.
+The Windsor Police Department said Nazario didn't have a visible license plate and didn't pull over right away.
+Attorney Jonathan Arthur said his client drove to a well-lit gas station.

 “He’s still in the process of healing and recovering, trying to work through the process of what occurred,” Arthur said.